techprimate/TPPDF/README.md

 - `PDFImageSizeFit.height`
 - `PDFImageSizeFit.widthHeight`

+To optimize file size, images are resized and compressed using JPEG compression.
+By default both is enabled, but can change them by setting `options`.

+If resizing is enabled, the image will be resized to its frame size in the document.
-To minimize the file size, images can be compressed using JPEG compression, which can be modified by setting the `quality` value between `0.0` for bad quality and `1.0` for best quality.
-Default value is `0.85` which gives good compression and good quality.
+If compression is enabled, the image will be compressed using the value set in `quality` value.
+This value is between `0.0` for bad quality and `1.0` for best quality - default is set to `0.85`, which resolves in a good balance between compression and quality.

 #### Images in one row